Research Visit Grant

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.

 - Administration of awards

-Full, Full Concessionary or Postgraduate Student Members of the Society who have made a minimum of two consecutive membership subscription payments and who have not received a grant from this scheme in the previous calendar year.
+Current paid-up Full, Full Concessionary or Postgraduate Student members who have held membership for a minimum period of one year (two consecutive membership subscription payments) and who have not received a grant from this scheme in the previous calendar year.